-Export the chat as a .zip with media.
+Export the chat as a `.zip` with media.

 Transcribe every voice note.

-Merge transcripts back into the chat timeline.
+Merge transcripts into the chat timeline at the original timestamps.

 Step 1: Export the chat with media